Modelled Arctic sea ice

 HYCOM-CICE.
 The total sea-ice volume is a product of the sea-ice concentration and its thichness.

-Today, the sea-ice concentration is in general well estimated using satellite products, while the sea-ice thickness is poor known.
+Today, the sea-ice concentration (ice cover) is in general well estimated using satellite products, while the sea-ice thickness is

 The model gives a realistic estimate of the total amount of sea-ice within the Arctic.
 Whereby the robustness of the remaining